Metropolis of Halych: Eparchies

 There were five suffragan sees (eparchies) in the metropolis that were mostly located in the region of Volhynia: Volodymyr of Volhynia, Lutsk, Peremysl, Turiv, Kholm.

 Metropolitan Niphont (1303–1305)

 Little is known about the first metropolitan — Niphont (1303–1305).
 Following his death, the see lay vacant for three years.
 During that time, there were civil struggles with neighbouring realms.
-A Catholic from the Polish Piast dynasty — Yuri II Boleslav — succeeded to the throne of Halych.
-In 1308, he nominated Peter of Moscow as Metropolitan of Kiev and all Rus'.
+In 1308 Yuri Lvovych nominated Peter of Moscow as Metropolitan of Kiev and all Rus'.
 In the absence of a hierarch in Halych, Peter was effectively the administrator of that metropolis as well as his own metropolis of Kiev.
 In 1325, Peter moved his metropolitan seat 200 km to the west from Vladimir to Moscow.

 Metropolitan Gabriel (1326–1329)

 Following the death of Peter in 1326, the see of Halych was filled by Gabriel.
 Two years later, Theognostus of Kiev (reigned 1328–1353) was consecrated as the Metropolitan of Kiev and all Rus'.
 Theognostus and the Grand Dukes of Moscow wanted to get rid of a rival metropolis in Rus' lands.
 After Gabriel's death in 1329, the metropolis entered a period of crisis.
 The see again lay vacant until 1337.